tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 author: _authors/jj.md
 ```

-But now we have to update our data fetching logic so that whenever it comes across the `posts`'s `author` field it knows to make an additional request for that data.
+But now we have to update our data-fetching logic so that whenever it comes across the `author` field in a post it knows to make an additional request for _that_ data.
 This is pretty cumbersome, and again - as complexity grows these this type of logic quickly become untenable.

-> Demo: Check out the diff [here]() to see how we're making use of a separate `author` file
+> Demo: Check out the diff [here]() to see how we're awkwardly making use of a separate `author` file

 ### Content Management Systems: Reliable?
 Yes.
 Portable?
 No.